 The Center for Middle Eastern Studies based at the University of Chicago also supports students in their endeavours to practice Arabic outside of the classroom through cultural exchanges, film screenings and lectures organised by the University which allow students the chance to interact in Arabic.

 Although the University of Chicago is a great place to learn Arabic, for those who are reading this on the west coast, there are loads of great universities to learn Arabic in San Francisco and other Californian cities.

 A Facebook group entitled “Arabs in Chicago” is also a great place to find people who wouldn’t mind sharing their knowledge of the Arabic language with you.
 A group brimming with locals who are either of Arabic descent or speak Arabic fluently, this is the right place if you’d like to see about any meet-ups where you could put your language skills to the test.

-Holding conversations with a native Arab person is a great way to up your skills in the Arabic language!
-Most persons of Arabic descent in Chicago are eager to meet people who want to learn their language–so why not give it a shot?
+Holding conversations with a native Arab person is a great way to improve your listening skills in the Arabic language!
+Most speakers of Arabic in Chicago are eager to meet people who want to learn their language–so why not give it a shot?